Cornell University ECE4760

 The program starts three threads.
 Some care is necessary to make sure the threads start in the correct order.
 Core 1 has only a SOR compute thread and must start first, so there are three short delays in main and in the core 0 compute thread to ensure this.
 The two compute threaads are controlled by a serial interface described below.

-Once the initial conditions are set up, the core 0 compute thread drops into an infinite while loop where it checks for a restart thread condition, syncs with the video generator, then signals core 1 to start a interation, then starts its part of the iteration.
+Once the initial conditions are set up, the core 0 compute thread drops into an infinite while loop where it checks for a restart thread condition, checks for continuing iterations, then signals core 1 to start a interation, then starts its part of the iteration.
 When core 0 finishes its part, it waits for a signal that core 1 has finished, then prints interation statistics (time, error, count).
 The loop just keeps running until the serial thread signals a change of some kind.
 Note that the iterations do not represent time evolution, but only the convergence to steady state.

 The serial thread set up a serial prompt then waits for the human to type something.